rootstrap/arqo/README.md

 ## Motivation

-`ActiveRecord` provides us with an amazing abstraction of the database structure, allowing us to form queries in a simple way.
-Unfortunately models can grow big for several reasons, one of them being adding a lot of scopes or placing querying logic in methods.
+`ActiveRecord` provides us with an amazing abstraction of the database structure, allowing us to write queries in a simple way.
+Unfortunately, models can grow large for several reasons, one of them being adding a lot of scopes or placing querying logic in methods.

 For this reason is that we created `ARQO`, so that the query logic is separated into specific objects responsible to build the queries while not losing any of the benefits that Rails gives us.